ChrisVojnich/json4df/README.md

 # json4df
-## XSL conversion of JSON for Pandas dataframe
+## XSL Transformation of JSON for Pandas Dataframe

 ## About: